 At its most basic it means that manufacturers/brands have to present evidence to show that their product is safe, consistent, legal and contains what it says on the label.

-Applicants have to submit toxicology reports, their manufacturing processes, safety information and ingredients to the Food Standards Agency.
+Applicants have to submit toxicology reports, their manufacturing processes, safety information and ingredients to the FSA.
 The FSA will carry out an initial assessment to decide if the product can still be sold and then a more detailed evaluation to come up with a final decision.

-Products that are not deemed safe by the FSA will no longer be legal to be sold in the UK.
-This is good news for the consumer as finally there will be a framework to ensure only the safest products are available.
+Products not included on the FSA list are no longer legal to be sold in the UK.
+This can be good news for the consumer, as finally there will be a framework to ensure only the safest products are available.

-The downside: some smaller producers will not be able to afford the vast expense that comes with making an application and will simply disappear from the UK market in 2021.
+Unfortunately, some smaller producers could not afford the vast expense that comes with making an application and will eventually disappear from the UK market.

-As of April 1st, 2021, any CBD product that is sold as and used as food supplement (oils, gummies, capsules and pastes but not skincare/ beauty products) in the UK must have a pending application with the Food Standards Agency.
+As of April 1st, 2021, any CBD product that is sold as and used as a food supplement (oils, gummies, capsules and pastes but not skincare/ beauty products) in the UK must have a pending application with the FSA.